Air Rifle and Air Pistol group meets the second and fourth Thursday of each month in the clubhouse from 5:30 PM - 8:00 PM.

 Alamance Target Sports Club 007 (ATS007) invites youth and families to participate in Target Sports training and shooting.

-ATS007 meets in the DPRC Clubhouse on the first and third Thursdays of each month.
+ATS007 meets in the DPRC Clubhouse on the first and third Thursdays of most months.

 We sometimes meet on a weekend day for an extended range event or competition.
 Sometimes we meet offsite.